leuas/Vrdndi/README.md

 ![[Output layer]](docs/images/output_layer_big.svg)

->**Why SWiGLU:** Previously the interest head couldn't quite converge (at least the fluctuation was larger than now), and since the sequence compressor for interest head is partially functional (It won't receive an app sequence to predict interest, so the output token just represents the duration that diffused in it).
-So probably adding a strong activation function in output layer would be a good idea
+>**Why SWiGLU:** Previously the interest head couldn't quite converge (at least the fluctuation was larger than now), and since the sequence compressor for interest head is partially functional -- it won't receive an app sequence to predict interest, so the output token just represents the duration diffused in it.
+Hence, adding a strong activation function in output layer seems like a good move.
 >
->I also switched the productive head to SWiGLU at that time as convenient, but it seems to have caused the overfitting problem Vrdndi is facing currently.
+>The productive head was also switched to SWiGLU at that time for convenience, though it seems to have caused the overfitting problem Vrdndi is facing currently.

 ## Model Performance

 The performance is fairly good, one of the 5 folds could reach 0.95 f1, which is suspiciously high.
-However, since only one fold reached that and my dataset is quite small (200-300 for productive,roughly 1000 for interest), so that's acceptable.
+However, since only one fold reached that and the dataset used for testing was quite small (200-300 for productive, roughly 1000 for interest), the result is acceptable.
 And the model structure is decent enough, as the test may have shown.

 >**Note**: The *productive* loss plateau you see in the diagram is likely caused by `0.5` output layer dropout.
-> And the instability of the *interest* loss is likely caused by my configuration (`0.75` interest sampling rate, but `0.33` interest loss weight).
+> And the instability of the *interest* loss is likely caused by the configuration used (`0.75` interest sampling rate, but `0.33` interest loss weight).

 **Productive head's mean F1 performance with Standard Deviation**: